technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image110.png)

-13. Repeat above steps and deploy- `text-embedding-ada-002`
+13. Repeat above steps and deploy- `text-embedding-ada-002` (text-embedding-ada-002 outperforms all the earlier embedding models on text search, code search, and sentence similarity tasks and gets comparable performance on text classification.
+Embeddings are numerical representations of concepts converted to number sequences, which make it easy for computers to understand the relationships between those concepts.)

     ![](./media/image111.png)